brlin-tw/hello-marpit-markdown-world/README.md

 1. Install the official VSCode extension for Marpit Markdown.
 1. Open the `README.md` file in VSCode.
-1. Click the `Preview` button to open the preview window.
+1. Click the `Preview` button on the content pane toolbar to open the preview split pane.
 1. Done!

 ---